 - (1) Any person bound by the extension of a collective agreement under section 71 may apply in the prescribed form to the Minister for an exemption from the extension of the agreement. - (2) If the Minister is satisfied that special circumstances exist justifying the exemption applied for, the Minister may - - (a) exempt the person who has applied in terms of subsection (1) by notice in writing; and - (b) may subject the exemption to any condition. - (3) The Minister must serve a copy of any exemption granted in terms of this section on the parties to the collective agreement.

-73. Disputes arising from application, interpretation or enforcement of a collective agreement of the agreement in accordance with Chapter 8 Part C or D unless provision is made in another collective agreement for the resolution of that dispute.
+73. Disputes arising from application, interpretation or enforcement of a collective agreement

 (1) Every collective agreement must provide for a dispute resolution procedure, including an arbitration procedure to resolve any dispute about the interpretation, application or enforcement